 Consistent with institutional autonomy, the mission of the Institutional Evaluation Programme (IEP) is to support higher education institutions and systems in developing their strategic leadership and capacity to manage change through a process of voluntary institutional evaluations.

 The programme was launched in 1994 with the aim of supporting institutions in fulfilling their responsibility for assessing and improving the quality of their own activities.
-With experience gained from over 400 evaluations carried out over two decades, we continue to offer evaluations based on the founding principles of the programme.
-Now established as an independent quality assurance agency, IEP is listed on the European Quality Assurance Register for Higher Education (EQAR) and is a full member of the European Association for Quality Assurance in Higher Education (ENQA).
+With experience gained from over 456 evaluations carried out over two decades, we continue to offer evaluations based on the founding principles of the programme.
+As an independent quality assurance agency, IEP is listed on the European Quality Assurance Register for Higher Education (EQAR) and is a member of the European Association for Quality Assurance in Higher Education (ENQA).
 For this purpose IEP undergoes external review coordinated by ENQA every five years.

 In addition, IEP has its own Internal Quality Procedures and a Complaints Criteria and Procedure in order to continuously improve the programme and ensure that evaluations are carried out in a fair and accountable way.